Grungni-Grimnir/Code-Academy-Projects/README.md

 What is the cheapest method of shipping a 4.8 pound package and how much would it cost?

 What is the cheapest method of shipping a 41.5 pound package and how much would it cost?

+-PYTHON GRADEBOOK-

+You are a student and you are trying to organize your subjects and grades using Python.
+Let’s explore what we’ve learned about lists to organize your subjects and scores.

+If you get stuck during this project or would like to see an experienced developer work through it, click “Get Help“ to see a project walkthrough video.

+Tasks
+0/7Complete
+Mark the tasks as complete by checking them off
+Create Some Lists:

+1. Create a list called subjects and fill it with the classes you are taking:

+"physics"
+"calculus"
+"poetry"
+"history"

+2. Create a list called grades and fill it with your scores:

+98
+97
+85
+88

+3.Use the zip() function to combine subjects and grades.

+Save this zip object as a list into a variable called gradebook.

+4. Print gradebook.

+Add More Subjects:
+5. Your grade for Computer Science class just came in!
+You got a perfect score, 100!

+After your definitions of subjects and grades but before you create gradebook, use append to add "computer science" to subjects and 100 to grades.

+6. Your grade for visual arts just came in!
+You got a 93!

+After the creation of gradebook (but before you print it out), use append to add ("visual arts", 93) to gradebook.

+7. You also have your grades from last semester, stored in last_semester_gradebook.
+Create a new variable full_gradebook with the items from both gradebook and last_semester_gradebook.